zyr17/simple-task-deliverer/README.md

 # TODOs

-1. [ ] For every task, add prefix to identify it.
+1. [X] For every task, add prefix to identify it.
-2. [ ] Support run several tasks on one machine.
+2. [X] Support run several tasks on one machine.
-3. [ ] For GPU tasks, use `nvidia-smi` to check GPU status with current running status to determine availability.
+3. [X] For GPU tasks, use `nvidia-smi` to check GPU status with current running status to determine availability.
-4. [ ] Easy way to specify IPs of working machines.
+4. [X] Easy way to specify IPs of working machines.
+       *improve it, set different work threads on different hardware.*
 5. [ ] A simple way to kill all/specified working tasks.
 6. [ ] Avoid override existing logs, show important informarion before running.
+7. [ ] Pause running.
+8. [ ] Check failed tasks, skip exist tasks.